 - Sampling for Sub-populations in Household Surveys with application to Maori and Pacific Sampling

 - Collaboration with New Zealand Ministry of Health (with A/Prof Robert Clark)

 - Health Track

 - Spatio-temporal Statistics NSF-Census Research Network (STSN) at the University of Missouri (with Distinguished Professor Noel Cressie)

 - Community Health And Rural/Regional Medicine Project (CHARM) (UOW)

 - CHild Active-transportation Safety and the Environment (CHASE)

 - CHILDNEPH- A national (Canadian) initiative to improve care and outcomes for patients with nephrotic syndrome.

-- SOM Research Advisory Group (UOW)
+- SMIHS Research Advisory Group (UOW)

 - Trends In Oxygen Saturation In Healthy Term Infants In The First Few Days Of Life: The "TOST" Study